 The NFTB is to meet four times each year.
-The ToR dictate that the decisions are to be taken within twohours.
-A meeting guorum constitutes five or more representatives, including one of the co-chairs, and deliberations are to take place by consensus.
+The ToR dictate that the decisions are to be taken within two-hours.
+A meeting quorum constitutes five or more representatives, including one of the co-chairs, and deliberations are to take place by consensus.
 A system of one official representative per member organisation and one alternate is in force.